+Vance, Renacci eye Ohio Senate race as GOP scrambles for a candidate

 J.D.
-Vance eyes Ohio Senate race as GOP looks for a candidate

-J.D.
 Vance, who gained national recognition for his 2017 book, "Hillbilly Elegy," is seriously considering a run, an adviser to Vance told CNN on Wednesday.
 This comes after Senate Majority Leader Mitch McConnell spoke with Vance about his run, according to sources with knowledge of the call, offering the author advice on what he could expect from a potential bid.

 At the same time, the White House's top political adviser -- Bill Stepien -- met with Rep. Jim Renacci on Wednesday at the White House.
-Renacci, who is running for governor in Ohio, has floated the idea of switching to a Senate run.
-He told an Ohio radio station on Monday that he would drop the gubernatorial bid to run for Senate if President Donald Trump asked him to.
+Renacci, who has been running for governor in Ohio, has floated the idea of switching to a Senate run and sources tell CNN that he expects to officially announce his Senate bid on Thursday.

+Renacci told an Ohio radio station on Monday that he would drop the gubernatorial bid to run for Senate if President Donald Trump asked him to.

 The decision last week by Ohio Treasurer Josh Mandel to bow out of the Senate race has Republicans looking for a strong candidate to challenge Sen. Sherrod Brown, the incumbent Democrat.